A Sikh's mission is to promote chardi kala around the world.

 other honors.
 He is a graduate of the Army Officer Candidate School

-in Georgia, and was inducted into the Officer Candidate School Hall of Fame in
+and was inducted into the Officer Candidate School Hall of Fame in

 Sergeant Sevak Singh Kroesen (Center)